A probabilistic Taylor expansion with Gaussian processes: Parameter Estimation

-In this section we compute the maximum likelihood estimates, $\sigma_\ML$ and $\b{\lambda}_\ML$, of the hyperparameters $\sigma > 0$ and $\b{\lambda} \in \R_+^d$ of a Taylor kernel in~\eqref{eq:taylor-kernel-multivariate}.
-First, recall that, for the Gaussian process model in Sec.\@~\ref{sec:gp-derivatives}, the negative log-likelihood function that is to be minimised with respect to a generic kernel hyperparameter $\theta$ is
+Observe from~\eqref{eq:GP-mean-covariance-taylor} that, although they do not affect the posterior mean, proper selection of the Taylor kernel parameters $\b{\lambda}$ and $\sigma$ is a prerequisite for useful and meaningful uncertainty quantification via the posterior variance $P_{n,\b{a}}(\b{x}, \b{x})$.
+In this section we consider maximum likelihood estimation of these parameters.
+For the Gaussian process model in \Cref{sec:gp-derivatives}, the negative log-likelihood function that is to be minimised with respect to a generic vector of kernel hyperparameters $\b{\theta}$ is